 Viruses assigned to the genus Novirhabdovirus comprise one of the three genera of rhabdoviruses that infect finfish, the others being perhabdoviruses and spriviviruses.
 Based on well-supported Maximum Likelihood trees inferred from complete L sequences, novirhabdoviruses form a distinct monophyletic group which is phylogenetically distant from spriviviruses and perhabdoviruses, as well as other rhabdoviruses infecting vertebrate hosts.
 Novirhabdovirus genomes feature an additional gene (NV) located between the G and L genes, encoding a non-structural protein that appears to have a role in blocking the host innate immune response.
-Although the host range of infectious hematopoietic necrosis virus (IHNV) (assigned to the type species Salmonid novirhabdovirus) is limited to salmonid fish, other viruses assigned to the genus have been isolated from fish of numerous diverse taxonomic families.
+Although the host range of infectious hematopoietic necrosis virus (IHNV) (assigned to the species Salmonid novirhabdovirus) is limited to salmonid fish, other viruses assigned to the genus have been isolated from fish of numerous diverse taxonomic families.

 Virions are bullet-shaped and measure 50–80 nm in diameter and 110–200 nm in length (Kasornchandra et al., 1992, Kimura et al., 1986, Wolf 1988) (Figure 1.Novirhabdovirus).
 Surface projections are densely dispersed, distinctive spikes which cover the viral surface.